sdcastillo/PA-R-Study-Manual/docs/02-r-programming.md

 ## [1] "Quick" "The"
 ```

+**In building linear models, the order of the factors matters.**  In GLMs, the "reference level" or "base level" should always be the level which has the most observations.
+This will be covered in the section on linear models.

 Booleans are just True and False values.
 R understands `T` or `TRUE` in the same way.
 When doing math, bools are converted to 0/1 values where 1 is equivalent to TRUE and 0 FALSE.